Bachelor of Speech and Language Pathology with Honours BSLP(Hons)

 And one of the following:

-First Professional Year courses focus on speech and language development and disorders, evidence-based practice, and audiology.
-You are also introduced to the observation and assessment of individuals with communication disorders and the distinguishing characteristics of the major types of disorders.
-You have the opportunity for practical experience with a range of clients.
+First Professional Year courses focus on speech and language development and disorders, evidence-based practice and audiology.
+You have the opportunity for practical experience, working with a range of clients (which represents up to 25% of the year's work).

-In the Third Professional Year you can take further courses in the areas of speech, language and swallowing disorders.
-Research coursework is also included.
-You spend more time taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.
+In the Third Professional Year you take more advanced courses and research work is also included.
+About half of your year will be based in the field, with you spending more time taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.

-Fieldwork accounts for about 10% of the year's work in the second year, 20% in the third and 50% in the final year.
-You have the opportunity to undertake work with people of all ages at clinics in Christchurch and throughout New Zealand.
+Fieldwork accounts for about 25% of the year's work in the second year, 30% in the third and 50% in the final year.
+You have the opportunity to undertake work with people of all ages at clinics in Christchurch and throughout New Zealand and overseas.

 Postgraduate options include: